RicardoChaseCo/Network-Question-Bank-Mobile-App-React/README.md

 2. Fastlick solution

-In public / index HTML ， insert in the ， head ， tag:
+In public/index HTML, insert in the head tag:

 3. Call

-In app JS:
+In App.JS:

 ## Demo